 What Are Cat Eye Blinks?

 A prolonged, unblinking stare between cats is an intimidating gesture that often will cause a lower-ranking cat to turn tail and leave.
-Aggressive cats can use a long-distance stare to control access to their owned territory.
-You might not even notice, but the kitties understand that the top cat is "guarding" the hallway that leads to litter box, for example, and so they won't dare challenge and trespass!
+Aggressive cats can use a long-distance stare to control access to their territory.
+You might not even notice, but the kitties understand that the top cat is "guarding" the hallway that leads to the litter box, for example, and so they won't dare challenge or trespass!

 Eye Blink Kitty Kisses

 The eye blink is another way that non-aggressive cats signal that their intentions are not hostile.
-Cats blink at each other, as well as the humans they love, with a slow eye blink "cat kiss."
-Kitties that use this non-threat signal are able to smooth relationships between other cats, and maintain good social interactions.
-Actually, the "slow blink" was developed by cat behaviorist, Anitra Frazier, author of The Natural Cat.
+Cats blink at each other, as well as at the humans they trust, with a slow eye blink "cat kiss."
+Kitties that use this non-threat signal are able to smooth their interactions with other cats.
+The "slow blink" was identified by cat behaviorist, Anitra Frazier, author of The Natural Cat.

-"One morning at 2 a.m., faced with 45 cats in cages screaming in terror during a thunder and lightening storm, Jackson put to the test the 'Cat I Love You' slow blink.
+"One morning at 2 a.m., faced with 45 cats in cages screaming in terror during a thunder and lightning storm, Jackson put to the test the 'Cat I Love You' slow blink.
 Cat-by-cat, slow blink after slow blink, after several hours all the cats had stopped screaming and were back in their state of "confidence and stillness," which Jackson refers to as "cat mojo."

 Try it yourself.
-The next time you're sitting quietly and notice the kitty across the room gazing at you, look back-and then with great exaggeration, slowly shut and then open your eyes.
+The next time you're sitting quietly and notice your kitty across the room gazing at you, look back-and then with great exaggeration, slowly shut and then open your eyes.
 Chances are, your cat will return the cat-kiss eye blink, and you will have arrived.